fommil/fpmortals/manuscript/complete.md

 A>   a.map { (i: Int) => i}
 A> ~~~~~~~~
 A>
-A> Mistaken patterns result in compiletime errors instead of silent filtering at A> runtime.
+A> instead of inefficient double matching (in the best case) and silent filtering A> at runtime (in the worst case).
 Highly recommended.

 ### For Each